CoEDL/elpis/docs/development_environment.md

 └── elpis-gui
 ```

+4. Now that you have cloned the repository, you can open the folder `elpis` using VSCode

 NOTE: These setup instructions assume that you follow these instructions for cloning the repository.

 ## 4. Add `devcontainer.json`

-In the root Elpis project directory, create a folder called `.devcontainer`.
+In the `elpis` folder directory, create a folder called `.devcontainer`.
 In `.devcontainer` create a file called `devcontainer.json`, which specifies how the VSCode editor will connect to the Docker container.
 The file contents are:

 ```json
 {